MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 ## How offline sync works

 Your client code controls when local changes are synchronized with a data sync service.
-Nothing is sent to the service until there you *push* local changes.
-Similarly, the local store is populated with new data only when you *pull* data.
+Nothing is sent to the service until you *push* local changes.
+Similarly, the local store is populated with new or updated data only when you *pull* data.

 You can push pending operations for all tables, a list of tables, or one table: